-In the event of the College being oversubscribed in 2024/25, the remaining places will be in accordance with the following priority criteria which have been agreed by the Governing Body
+In the event of the College being oversubscribed in 2025/26, the remaining places will be in accordance with the following priority criteria which have been agreed by the Governing Body

-Those children who are looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after;
+- 1. Those children who are looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after; - 2.
+Admission of students whose siblings currently attend the College and who will continue to do so and will be attending the College in September 2025; Siblings (brothers or sisters) are considered to be those children who live at the same address and either:

-- Those children who have older brothers and/or sisters who will be attending the College in September 2024; - 3.
-Those children who attend Eldon Grove Academy, St Peter's Elwick C of E Primary School, Hart Primary School, Jesmond Gardens Primary School (see notes), Lynnfield Primary School (see notes), Rift House Primary School, Throston Primary School (see notes) and West Park Primary School - High Tunstall's identified partner primary schools.
-Places will be allocated in the following order of priority: - a) those children who attend a partner primary school and live within the admission zone of that primary school;
+- a.
+Have one or both natural parents in common \1 - b.
+Are related by a parent's marriage \1 - c.
+Are adopted or are fostered - d.
+Their parents are married/co-habiting and children permanently live together in the same household, including step-siblings - e.
+Are children of the same household who permanently live at the same address. - \1 Note: This includes siblings who live at different addresses under an agreed permanent arrangement between the parents as defined by the LA.; - 3.
+Those children who attend Eldon Grove Academy, St Peter's Elwick C of E Primary School, Hart Primary School, Jesmond Gardens Primary School (see notes), Lynnfield Primary School (see notes), Rift House Primary School, Throston Primary School (see notes) and West Park Primary School High Tunstall's identified partner primary schools.
+Places will be allocated in the following order of priority: - a) those children who attend a partner primary school and live within the admission zone of that primary school; - those children who attend a partner primary school but live outside the admission zone of that primary school; - c) those children who do not attend a partner primary but live within the admission zone of a partner primary school. - Children of staff\ in either or both of the following circumstances: - a.
+Where the member of staff has been employed by the College for two or more years at the time at which the application for admission to the College is made; and/or

-- b) those children who attend a partner primary school but live outside the admission zone of that primary school; - c) those children who do not attend a partner primary but live within the admission zone of a partner primary school. - 4.
-Those children who are distinguished from the majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the College; - 5.
+- b.
+The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - \2 Note: Staff are direct college employees with a permanent contract. - Those children who are distinguished from the majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the College; - 6.
 Those children who live closest to the College as determined by a 'straight line' distance measurement; from the address point of the child's home to the address point of the College, using the Local Authority's computerised measuring system, with those living closer to the college receiving the higher priority.
 The address points are linked to the Local Land and Property Gazetteer.